A Loan or a Credit Card?

 Unexpected bills can come in many different shapes and sizes; a small vet bill to get your pet some much-needed treatment, a back-billed tax statement or even a costly car repair to keep yourself on the road.
-They are unpredictable and unwarranted, and often leave us in less than ideal situations – in fact, many of us simply won’t have the available funds when we need them.
+They are unpredictable and unwarranted, and often leave us in less than ideal situations – in fact, many of us simply don’t have the funds available when we need them.

 One of the most common forms of credit comes in the shape of a small, colourful plastic rectangle.
 Most Brits have their own credit card or are named as a card holder on someone else’s account, usually due to opportune marketing techniques utilised both online and through the post.

 Credit cards aren’t always issued by the bank, they can also be in the form of a store card.
 Anyone that uses them basically builds up a bank of ‘points’ redeemable for in store discounts.
 Store cards can be genuinely helpful, allowing users to save a significant amount of money.
 However, on the flipside though, they can also make it easy for the user to fall into thousands of pounds worth of debt.

 The main appeal of a credit card is that it can be used anywhere, at any time.
 There are usually no restrictions on what you can purchase, provided you maintain your card within the assigned credit limit and make (at the very least) your minimum payment by the due date every month.

 Credit cards can be a good way to build up a credit score, as they are often easy to obtain via a ‘pre-selection’ process.
 Users should however – be aware that this can be a predatory form of marketing, it’s essentially designed to make the company money.

 Credit card companies make a lot of money by charging you interest on your payments.
 They anticipate that an average user will buy something large and pay it off in installments, allowing the lender to charge the agreed amount of interest every month.
 The interest rate does vary from lender to lender, so it’s essential that you understand exactly what your credit card fees are and how they work.